ashish244co/blog/_pages/about.md

 permalink: /about/
 ---

 ## I am data professional who is well-versed in Data Science, Data Engineering, Machine/Deep Learning, and Data Analysis.
+I am more of a generalist than a specialist.
 My education background spans across Computer Science and Applied Data Science.

 ![]({{ site.baseurl }}/images/myself.jpg "my pic")